mberetvas/RustCom-explorer/README.md

 ## ✨ Features

-- **🚀 High Performance:** Instant startup and low memory footprint compared to traditional GUI inspectors.
+- **🚀 High Performance:** Instant startup and low memory footprint.
+- **⚡ Parallel Processing:** Utilizes a global thread pool (Rayon) to perform deep inspection of thousands of COM objects concurrently during CLI exports.
 - **🔍 Fuzzy Search:** Filter through thousands of registered COM objects in real-time using fuzzy matching algorithms.
 - **🛡️ Safe Inspection:** Prioritizes reading Type Libraries (`LoadRegTypeLib`) to inspect objects without instantiation, preventing side effects.
 - **📋 Developer Friendly:** Copy method signatures (`void Method(int ID)`) directly to your clipboard for use in C++, C#, or Rust.
-- **🧵 Non-Blocking:** Inspection runs on background threads, ensuring the UI never freezes during heavy registry lookups.
 - **💻 CLI Mode:** Output object lists to stdout or files in Text or JSON formats for scripting.

 ## 🚀 Getting Started